Alexey-Danilchenko/Spectron/README.md

 # Hardware

-The hardware for the above concept consists of the 50ws flash circuit, Mini-Chrom MC1-02 monochromator, 2.5" integrating sphere and two controller boards.
-The Spectron board is a hardware driving Hamamatsu [C12666MA](http://www.hamamatsu.com/jp/en/C12666MA.html) or [C12880MA](http://www.hamamatsu.com/jp/en/C12880MA.html) spectrometer sensor to capture spectral readings from the integrating sphere and initiate synchronised readings from target device.
-The Spectron Motors board is a hardware for controlling monochromator positioning and moving through the selected spectral range.
+The hardware for the above concept consists of the light source (LED or pulsed  Xenon), Mini-Chrom MC1-02 monochromator, 2.5" integrating sphere and several distinct components.
+The Spectrometer component is a hardware driving Hamamatsu [C12666MA](http://www.hamamatsu.com/jp/en/C12666MA.html) or [C12880MA](http://www.hamamatsu.com/jp/en/C12880MA.html) spectrometer sensor to capture spectral readings from the integrating sphere and initiate synchronised readings from target device.
+The Stepper Motors component is a hardware for automating monochromator operation (esentially converting manually controlled monochromator to scanning monochromator, turning broadband light source into tunable source).
+The Light Source component is a hardware for controlling broadband light source that provides input for the monochromator.

+With the precise intensity control of the LED light source, the whole system is essentially providing tunable monochromatic light source covering the entire visible range.

-Both boards use [Particle Photon boards](https://www.particle.io/products/hardware/photon-wifi-dev-kit) at their core to drive the functionality.
-Overall application control is performed from Windows/Mac application running on a computer operating the boards via Particle or local cloud.
+All hardware component boards use [Particle Photon controllers](https://www.particle.io/products/hardware/photon-wifi-dev-kit) at their core to drive the functionality.
+Overall application control is performed from Windows/Mac application running on a computer operating the boards via Particle or local cloud (the latter is more responsive).

-Both type of boards are of course usable for standalone projects - see corresponding sections for details.
+Boards used for all individual components can be of course utilised for standalone projects - see corresponding sections for details.

 For more details please refer to individual parts of the project below: